adasiek01/snake/README.md

 This is the Snake Game.
 Use yourarcade skills and eat as much chocolate as tou can!
 Be carefull all the time!

 ### Technologies
-Python - programming language/ pygame - module that enables games creation/ pygame-menu - module that enables menus to games creation
+Python - programming language\
+pygame - module that enables games creation\
+pygame-menu - module that enables menus to games creation

 ### How to run this app?